Table of contents

 SWIFT’s certification verifies compliance with the SIP requirements at the time of assessment.
-Service Bureaux are responsible for ensuring their continued compliance with the applicable SIP requirements at all times, and are obliged to notify incidents and events (for example, security incidents) that impact the provision of their services to their customers.
+Service Bureaux are responsible for ensuring their continued compliance with the applicable SIP requirements at all times, and are obliged to notify incidents and events (for example, security incidents) that impact the provision of services to their customers.

 Subscription to the programme is subject to payment of an annual registration fee.